redhatdragon/EchoEngineExampleProjects/README.md

  Example WIP projects showcasing EchoEngine

 # Instilation
-NOTES: only tested on windows at the moment...
+NOTE: only tested on windows in VS at the moment...

 *Simply got into any subdirectory example RTS

 *Run setup.bat

 *Run cmakelists.txt through whatever method desired under any architecture desired

-    -For VS you can just open the directory in VS, right click cmakelists.txt, change cmake settings,
+    -For VS you can just open the directory in VS,

+     right click cmakelists.txt, change cmake settings,

      then right click cmakelists.txt again and build/debug.